-The teacher is a civil engineer, specialised in structural engineering, engaged with the design of an earthquake simulator, and was involved in research (both experimental and theoretical) on structural response to explosions for several years.
+The teacher is a civil engineer, specialized in structural engineering.
+Before graduating, he designed an earthquake simulator and was involved for several years in (experimental and theoretical) research on the structural response to explosions.

 |The program will be taught in English.|